ExpressionEngine/ExpressionEngine-User-Guide/source/security/captchas.rst

 ExpressionEngine supports what are known as "CAPTCHAs", or Completely Automated Public Turing tests to tell Computers and Humans Apart.
-A CAPTCHA is a computer-generated test that humans can pass but that are computationally difficult for computers to do.
+A CAPTCHA is a computer-generated test that humans can easily pass, but that is computationally difficult for a computer to do.

 So how does this work?
 An image is generated in real time for a user loading a web page.
-This image contains a word that the user must submit in a form.
+This image contains a word that the user must enter in a form.
 The concept is effective because computers are generally not very good at reading images, but it is something humans can do with little effort.